BiJiQ-Net/Firmware-Protection/README.md

 This project provides a simple registration mechanism for ESP32/BW16 devices using the device's **MAC address** and **MD5 hashing**.
 It prevents unauthorized use by verifying a unique hash on boot.
 If the hash does not match, the user is prompted to enter a registration code via Serial Monitor.

-This code will protect your firmware from device cloning.
+This code will protect your firmware from cloning.

 ---
 ## 🧰 How to Use the Code